Flat topology and its dual aspects: The flat topology

+The resulted topology of Proposition \ref{prop- 55} is called the flat topology.
+By comparing Proposition \ref{prop- 55} with Proposition \ref{constructible} the initial difference between the flat and constructible topologies is emerged, i.e., the flat topology is coarser than of the constructible topology.\\

 A subset $E$ of $\Spec(R)$ is said to be a flat closed (resp.
-Zariski closed, patch closed) if it is a closed subset of $\Spec(R)$ with respect to the flat (resp.
-Zariski, patch) topology.
-Throughout the article, we shall use freely these phrases even more phrases such as flat open, flat irreducible, Zariski open, patch open and etc with the appropriate meanings. \\
+Zariski closed, constructible closed) if it is a closed subset of $\Spec(R)$ with respect to the flat (resp.
+Zariski, constructible) topology.
+Throughout the article, we shall use freely these phrases even more phrases such as flat open, flat irreducible, Zariski open and etc with the appropriate meanings. \\

-Let $R$ be a ring.
-The collection of subsets $\V(f)$ where $f$ runs through the underlying set of $R$, is a sub-basis for the flat opens.
-More precisely:\\
+Note that if we consider the inverse topology \cite[Prop.
+8]{Hochster} on the prime spectrum $\Spec(R)$ then the collection of subsets $V(f)$ with $f\in R$ formes a sub-basis for the opens of the inverse topology.
+It follows that the inverse topology is coarser than of the flat topology for now.
+The following result says that these two topologies are the same things. \\

-\begin{proposition} The flat topology is the coarsest topology over $\Spec(R)$ such that for each $f\in R$, the subset $D(f)$ is closed in $\Spec(R)$.
-Moreover the collection of subsets $\V(I)$ where $I$ is a f.g. ideal of $R$ is a basis for the opens of the flat topology.\\ \end{proposition}
+\begin{theorem} The collection of subsets $V(I)$ where $I$ runs through the set of finitely generated ideals of $R$ forms a basis for the flat opens of $\Spec R$. \\ \end{theorem}